bahelms/super_perfundo/posts/drafts/3-14_ray-tracer-part3.md

     }
 }
 ```
-According to the book, using this method to keep the sphere a unit is the simple path.
+According to the book, this method of using a unit sphere is the simple path.
 Well, I'm glad we're not going down the hard path.
 Especially when you see the rest of
-`intersect`.
-Without further ado:
+`intersect`:
 ```rust
 let center_to_origin = new_ray.origin - sphere_center;
 let a = new_ray.direction.dot(&new_ray.direction);